Presidency of George W. Bush: 2000 election

 With Democratic President Bill Clinton term-limited, the Democrats nominated Vice President Al Gore of Tennessee for president and Senator Joe Lieberman of Connecticut for vice president.
 Bush's campaign emphasized their own candidate's character in contrast with that of Clinton, who had been embroiled in the Lewinsky scandal.
 Bush held a substantial lead in several polls taken after the final debate in October, but the unearthing of Bush's 1976 DUI arrest appeared to sap his campaign's momentum.
 By the end of election night, Florida emerged as the key state in the election, as whichever candidate won the state would win the presidency.
 Bush held an extremely narrow lead in the vote by the end of election night, triggering an automatic recount.
 The Florida Supreme Court ordered a partial manual recount, but the United States Supreme Court effectively ordered an end to this process, on equal protection grounds, in the case of Bush v.
 Gore, leaving Bush with a victory in both the state and the election.
-Bush won the presidential election with 271 electoral votes compared to Gore's 266, though Gore narrowly won a plurality of the nationwide popular vote, receiving 543,895 more votes than Bush.
+Bush won the presidential election with 271 electoral votes and 47.9% of the popular votes, while Al Gore received 266 electoral votes and 48.4% of the popular vote.
+(Note: Gore won a plurality of the nationwide popular vote, receiving 543,895 more votes than Bush.)
 Bush thus became the fourth person to win the presidency while losing the popular vote.
 In the concurrent congressional elections, Republicans briefly secured a government trifecta after retaining their majorities in the House of Representatives and the Senate, leaving the partisan balance in the Senate at 50 Republicans and 50 Democrats, with vice president Dick Cheney's tie-breaking vote giving Republicans control of the chamber.